nemocrys/emissivity-measurement/README.md

 ## Referencing

-The project is developed and maintained by the Model experiments group at the Leibniz Institute for Crystal Growth (IKZ).
+The project is developed and maintained by the [Model Experiments group](https://nemocrys.github.io/) at the Leibniz Institute for Crystal Growth (IKZ).
 If you use this code in your research, please cite our associated publication:

 > S. Foroushani, A. Wintzer, K. Dadzis, In-situ measurement of emissivity in crystal growth furnaces, International Heat Transfer Conference (IHTC17), Cape Town, South Africa, Paper 545 (2023).